shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_3_dimensions.rst

       - b \; ∂_x ∧ dx^z & + a \; ∂_y ∧ dx^z &                   \\
       \end{bmatrix}

-   .. rubric:: Replace the :math:`dx^i` by their expressions
+   .. rubric:: Replace the covectors by their expressions

    .. math::